Gynaecological surgery: aftercare advice

 How do I exercise my pelvic floor muscles?

-These two exercises may help to relieve backache and trapped wind.
+These two exercises may also help with backache and trapped wind.

 When should I exercise my pelvic floor muscles?